Get PrEP & DoxyPEP online

 • Understand your partner’s capability to transmit HIV (HIV+ people on effective treatment with an undetectable viral load can’t transmit)

-• Taking PrEP (a daily pill that reduces the risk of HIV by 99%)
+• Taking PrEP (a pill that can help prevent HIV when taken as prescribed)

 Take an